raghavendra990/raghavendra990.github.io/_posts/2015-09-07-django-starter-tutorial.md

 you are done with basic django installation now for more learning got <a href="https://docs.djangoproject.com/en/1.9/intro/tutorial02/">Django Official tutorial part 2</a>.
 <br>
-For any suggestion bugs and doubt feel free to comment or email.
+For any typos or any problem feel free to comment and mail.
 <br>